-Operators should consider the social distancing measures they can implement in their vehicles.
-The recommended social distance may not always be possible; operators must address this as a risk on their risk assessment along with other risks they have identified.
+Operators should consider what suitable mitigations can be implemented on their vehicles.
+The recommended 2m social distance may not always be possible; address this as a risk on your risk assessment along with other risks you have identified and list the measures you will introduce that will attempt to maintain a 1m distance where possible.